danielharrell/open-eyes-lect-2017-18/Open.md

 opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
-Or the corpses, and how *they* get into the eyes of Leontius, once he loses his command over them, and can no longer open them, so we might say, from within.
+Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them, so we might say, from within.

 ## Awareness {#awareness}

 On this account, then, only mere openness can be boundless.
 True openness is always bounded, or closed.
-And we can deepen the account, to conclude that even mere openness must be bounded, to gain any semblance of boundlessness.
+But we can deepen the account, to conclude that even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier
 suggestion: the open eyes of awareness.
 This gives us a different way to think about the open eyes of Leontius.
-For while his loss of command over them exposes him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
+For while his loss of mastery over them exposes him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
 His